- Find a Trail

 - Get Involved

-Closure Notice: The District Department of Transportation and the National Park Service are working on a construction project that began in March 2021 and will affect much of the southern segment of the trail (between M Street and Broad Branch Road NW) until the project’s estimated completion in spring 2023.
+Closure Notice: The District Department of Transportation and the National Park Service are working on a construction project that began in March 2021 and will affect much of the southern segment of the trail (between M Street and Broad Branch Road NW) until the project’s completion.
 During this time, sections of the trail may be subject to closures and/or detours; please check the official project site for the latest information.